-Zac Goldsmith resigns after criticism over Partygate probe
+Zac Goldsmith quits attacking Rishi Sunak's climate 'apathy'

 - Published

-Lord Zac Goldsmith has resigned as a minister, after being accused of undermining a Commons investigation into Boris Johnson.
+Lord Zac Goldsmith has resigned as a minister, accusing Rishi Sunak of being "uninterested" in climate change.

+It comes a day after the Tory peer was accused of undermining a Commons investigation into Boris Johnson.

 He was among 10 Tories the Privileges Committee said was part of a campaign to interfere with their inquiry.

-Lord Goldsmith said the government's "apathy" on climate change made it "untenable" for him to remain minister for the international environment.
+Lord Goldsmith said the government's "apathy" on the environment made it "untenable" for him to remain minister for the international environment.

-Lord Goldsmith was the only serving minister to be criticised by the cross-party committee for attacking its work.
+He was the only serving minister to be criticised by the cross-party committee for attacking its work.

-In his resignation letter, he said he had been "horrified" at the government abandoning its environmental commitments and withdrawing its leadership on the world stage.
+In a scathing resignation letter, which did not mention the Privileges Committee report, he said he had been "horrified" at the government abandoning its environmental commitments and withdrawing its leadership on the world stage.

 He cited a flagship animal welfare bill being ditched, as well as an abandoned pledge to spend £11.6bn of UK aid on climate and environment.